 Income differentials and income inequality

 Income variability can also affect the migration decision.
 If income is highly volatile, workers may be incentivized to search for more stable income streams, especially in countries where credit markets are nonexistent or incomplete.
 (Economic theory indicates that individuals can save or borrow to smooth out their income streams, but in some countries access to credit markets is limited.)
 Thus, less income volatility in the host country may increase the net benefits of migration and/or decrease migration costs.
 In addition, countries with high amounts of income inequality often have large gaps between wages for high-skilled workers and low-skilled workers.
 Similar to income levels, the distribution of income can work as a push or pull factor.
-“There is a higher incentive to migrate if one is poor among rich than if one is poor among poor,” suggesting that income inequality is a push factor .
-At the same time, income inequality may act as a pull factor: potential migrants with high levels of education may be pulled to countries where the return to skills is high.
+“There is a higher incentive to migrate if one is poor among rich than if one is poor among poor,” suggesting that income inequality is a push factor , p.
+5. At the same time, income inequality may act as a pull factor: potential migrants with high levels of education may be pulled to countries where the returns to skills are high.

 Networks: Family and friends

 Nearly every contemporary study of the determinants of migration considers the importance of migrant networks in the host country.
-The most typical way to measure networks is to control for the stock of migrants from a given migrant’s origin country in the host country (or region).
-Since migrant stocks are captured in most national censuses, network effects have been fairly straightforward to measure.
+The most typical way to measure networks is to control for the stock of migrants from a given migrant's origin country in the host country (or region).
+Since migrant stocks are captured in most national censuses, network effects are easily measured.
 Research consistently finds a strong, positive effect of migrant networks on predicting new migrant flows.
 That is, migrants are often attracted to host countries with large populations of migrants (diasporas) from the same country of origin.
 Having a community of people who speak the same language and share the same culture leads to lower psychological costs associated with migration.
 Networks may also reduce the economic costs of migration by helping migrants find employment and housing, as well as helping the migrant assimilate to their new location.
-Over time, as migrants assimilate to their new country, their reliance on the migrant community may decrease as they learn the host country’s culture and language, thereby reducing the net benefits created by the local migrant community.
+Over time, as migrants assimilate to their new country, their reliance on the migrant community may decrease as they learn the host country's culture and language, thereby reducing the net benefits created by the local migrant community.

 Estimates suggest that if the stock of migrants from a specific country increases by 1,000 people, then the flow of migrants will increase by 4.7 people per year, although the effect dampens as the migrant stock gets bigger, suggesting that migrant networks have the largest effect when migrant stocks are small .
 In the majority of studies decomposing the various determinants of migration, migrant networks are usually the most important predictor of migrant flows.
 For example, migrant stocks explain more than 70% of the observed variation in migrant flows to OECD countries .
 In addition, migrant networks tend to matter most for migrants coming from poor origin countries .